mayank271/MIPS-Disassembly/README.md

 # MIPS-Disassembly
-C++ Code for MIPS32 Disassembly<br>
+## C++ Code for MIPS32 Disassembly
-Given an 32-bit instruction in its hex form, the code returns the type of the instruction as well the decoded instruction<br>
+Given a 32-bit instruction in its hex form, the code returns the type of the instruction as well the decoded instruction.<br>

 ## Prerequisites
 A recent version of GCC (7.2.0 or later)